owagner/logic4mqtt/README.md

 Changelog
 ---------
+* 0.22 - 2015/06/14 - owagner
+  - API: more shuffling with method signatures for setValue() and JSON encoding code to work properly with both Rhino and Nashorn in case of nested arrays

 * 0.21 - 2015/06/07 - owagner
   - API: actually changed Events.setValue() and storeValue() array signatures to accept Object[] instead of Collection<?>, as the latter caused ambiguity with passing plain objects